lemoncheesecake/lemoncheesecake/README.md

 Sub testsuites can be declared in a testsuite in a lot of different ways:

-- as classes in testsuite module:
+- as classes in a testsuite module:
   ```python
   TESTSUITE = {
     "description": "Parent suite"